What We Find Before Anyone Else Looks

 Buyer pays a $180M AI premium for a product that doesn't contain proprietary AI.
 First SOC 2 audit post-close reveals the gap.
 Integration team discovers no schema documentation — data migration becomes a 6-month, $2M+ project.
 LP confidence eroded.

-Retail Tech-Enabled 5 Risks Surfaced Detected
+Retail Tech-Enabled Modeled Scenario 5 Risks

 "Fully automated and omnichannel-ready" — with no data model and a single logistics provider.